ptmt/statik/documentation/pages/layouts.md

 Layouts are base templates that define the overall HTML structure of your pages (doctype, head, body, etc.).
 They wrap around your content templates, eliminating duplication and making maintenance easier.

+Every layout receives the full rendering context, including the `datasource` bundle, so you can surface collected entities, images, or quotes directly in navigation elements or footers without hand-rolled JSON fetches.

 ### Creating a Layout

 Create a layout file in `templates/layouts/`: